What To Expect?

 - Mastering Stage:

 The final stage of the song creation process!
 Here everything is really about loudness and how your songs transfer to different streaming services or sound systems.
 After you have finished mastering your song, it’s ready to send it out into the world.

-Conclusion: Finishing a song will take you trough 4 different stages in order to sound decent to the listener.
-If you are not good at mixing or mastering at all, you willl find some find some good offers on the fiverr music platform.
+Conclusion: Finishing a song will take you through 4 different stages in order to sound decent to the listener.
+If you are not good at mixing or mastering at all, you will find some good offers on the fiverr music platform.

-After we have identified the 4 stages a song has to face in order to get finished, we can now build a strategy of how to organize your album creation process, in order to make it sound as good as it deserves it!
+After we have identified the 4 stages a song has to face in order to get finished, we can now build a strategy of how to organize your album creation process, in order to make it sound as good as it deserves!
 When you have mastered the art of the song creation process.
-Nothing stops you anymore to create some high end musical art!
+Nothing stops you any more to create some high end musical art!